Home

 GENERAL RED BACK SPIDER

 One Spider to watch out for in Western Australia is the Red Back.
-The pictures below where taken in my back garden in Perth, Western Australia.
+The picture below wase taken in my back garden in Perth, Western Australia

 The Redback Spider (Latrodectus Hasselti) is a close relative of the Black Widow found in the US and is found in Western Australia and throughout Australia.